-To estimate the Nested Factorization model we first train a model to predict the consumer's choice of which products they would purchase conditional on the decision to purchase one item from the corresponding product category.
-For example if the consumer has decided to purchase yogurt, which brand and size of yogurt will she select.
-The mapping from utility values to conditional choice probabilities follows the standard multinomial logit form that arises from assuming a Extreme Value Type 1 distribution for $\epsilon_{ijt}$.
-Our model differs from the standard multinomial logit in that it allows for rich heterogeneity in preferences and price responsiveness across consumers and across items.
+To estimate the Nested Factorization model, we first train a model to predict the consumer's choice of which products they would purchase conditional on the decision to purchase one item from the corresponding product category.
+For example, if the consumer has decided to purchase yogurt---which brand, flavor, and size of yogurt will she select.
+The mapping from utility values to conditional choice probabilities follows the standard multinomial logit form that arises from assuming a extreme value type 1 distribution for $\epsilon_{ijt}$.
+Our model of product choice differs from the standard multinomial logit in that it allows for rich heterogeneity in preferences and price responsiveness across consumers and across items.

-Similar to the HPF model, the Nested Factorization model incorporates latent item characteristics ($\beta_{jk}$) as well as latent user preferences for the latent item characteristics ($\theta_{ik}$).
-The Nested Factorization model differs in that the HPF model did not incorporate any consumer or item level covariates, nor did it allow for any time varying characteristics such as price or product availability (e.g.\ a product being out of stock).
+Similar to the HPF model from \citep{Gopalan2013}, the Nested Factorization model incorporates latent item characteristics ($\beta_{jk}$) as well as latent user preferences for the latent item characteristics ($\theta_{ik}$).
+The Nested Factorization model extends that model by incorporating consumer and item level covariates, as well as allowing time varying characteristics such as price or product availability (e.g.\ a product being out-of-stock).
 These extensions allow for predictions at the level of individual shopping trips and for predictions of the patterns of substitution between similar products caused by price changes and changes to product availability.
 We assume consumers have latent preferences for observable item characteristics ($\sigma_{ik}$), while observable user characteristics affect user preferences differentially for each product ($\rho_{jk}$).
 We allow for heterogeneity in price elasticities across users and items that depends on latent item characteristics ($\lambda_j$) and latent user characteristics ($\gamma_i$).
-In addition, we allow for certain items to be ``out of stock'' or ``unavailable'' on a particular shopping trip ($a_{jt}=0$ if the item is out of stock, while $a_{jt}=1$ otherwise).
+In addition, we allow for certain items to be out-of-stock or unavailable on a particular shopping trip ($a_{jt}=0$ if the item is out-of-stock, while $a_{jt}=1$ otherwise).